3 police officers wounded in suburban Dallas shooting - News Break

 3 police officers wounded in suburban Dallas shooting

-FLOWER MOUND, Texas (AP) — Police in a Dallas suburb say three officers have been shot and wounded while answering a report of a suicidal person.
-Police in Flower Mound, Texas, say the three officers responded to the 7 p.m.
-Wednesday report and were trying to contact the man, who was alone in the house, when gunfire erupted.
-The officers returned fire but have had no contact with the man since and a standoff has ensued.
-Two officers were taken to hospitals in stable condition, while the third was treated at the shooting scene and cleared.www.wcn247.com
+FLOWER MOUND, Texas (AP) — Three officers were shot and wounded Wednesday night while answering a report of a suicidal person in a Dallas suburb, police said.
+The three officers were responding to a 911 call about 7 p.m.
+Wednesday at a house in a Flower Mound residential neighborhood about 25 miles (40.23 kilometers) northwest of Dallas.
+According to a police statement, they were trying to contact the man, who was alone in the house, when gunfire erupted from inside.www.seattletimes.com